-Similar to GA ships, C.V.
+Like GA-ships, C.V.
 Starr scholarships are awarded annually, and students need to re-apply.
-Starr scholarship recipients are required to work 20 hours per week for the duration of the award on a project or activity that prepares them to contribute to their home country in Latin America or Caribbean.
+Recipients are required to work 20 hours per week for the duration of the award on a project or activity that prepares them to contribute to their home country in Latin America or the Caribbean.

 VI.
-MILESTONES, TIMELINES AND DISSERTATION FORMS
+DISSERTATION MILESTONE FORMS AND TIMELINES